EngineerNV/resume-ats-docx-gen/app_agents/README.md

 2. **Job research** – `job_research_agent` summarizes ATS keywords/leadership themes for downstream prompts.
 3. **Context extraction** – `resume_context_extractor` produces structured JSON describing the existing resume.
 4. **Resume JSON workflow** – `resume_json_creator` runs the Flow Manager plus the full suite of agents exported from Agent Builder, culminating in a judged/optimized resume JSON document.
-5. **Filename + reasoning** – orchestrator derives a predictable filename from `header.name` and logs a one-line explanation.
+5. **Filename + reasoning** – orchestrator calls the File Naming Agent for a professional filename and logs a one-line explanation.

 ## File Naming Agent (Optional)
-`app_agents/workflows/file_naming_agent.py` can still be used when you want the filename to be chosen by an agent (for example when integrating directly with MCP clients):
+`app_agents/workflows/file_naming_agent.py` drives the filename selection for FastAPI and can also be called directly when other surfaces (CLI/MCP) need the same behaviour:
 ```python
 from app_agents.workflows.file_naming_agent import prepare_resume_for_mcp